julian1/reactor/README.md

 #### TODO

   - change dispatcher name to reactor or demux? or separate demux and handler dispatch?
+  - investigate whether ok, to mix fopen(stdout) for logging with open(1)...
   - use gettimeofday instead of time for millisec prec.
   - signal deregistration
   - compute lowest possible timeout value (eg. next possible timeout ) as select sleep time